syeo66/lensdb/README.md

 ./lensdb -web -port 3000 -db custom.db -ollama-url http://192.168.1.100:11434
 ```

 Then open your browser to `http://localhost:8080` (or your specified port) to search interactively.
+The web interface includes "Find Similar" buttons for each search result.

 ## Flags